DanielPollithy/GIAnT/docs/sphinx/Guides.rst

 TraApp needs a database connection to neo4j.
 This can be local (on your machine) or over the internet.

  1. Install Neo4j: `<https://neo4j.com/docs/operations-manual/current/installation/>`_
- 2. Download TraApp for your operating system: `<https://github.com/DanielPollithy/TransliterationApplication/releases>`_
+ 2. Download TraApp for your operating system: `<https://github.com/DanielPollithy/GIAnT/releases>`_
- 3. Unzip the downloaded archive and start the **TransliterationApplication**
+ 3. Unzip the downloaded archive and start the **GIAnT**

 Login to neo4j
 --------------